 This illustrates that the overriding message may not tie things up neatly into a pretty package.
 In addition, the package still needs to involve believable, relatable characters who are handled with care so readers feel connected to the message revealed by book’s end.

 The heart of memoirs, personal essays

 Memoirists and others who want more in-depth exposure to defining the driving force for their personal narrative have a great guide in The Situation and the Story.
-In just under 200 pages, author Vivian Gornick helps readers unpack how to make creative non-fiction essays and memoirs sing by describing more than a dozen good (and sometimes bad) examples.
+In just under 200 pages, author Vivian Gornick helps unpack how to make creative non-fiction essays and memoirs sing by describing more than a dozen good (and sometimes bad) examples.
 Gornick emphasizes unraveling the wisdom a writer seeks to share (what she calls the story in personal narratives) from the situations described (the context or circumstances covered, or sometimes the plot).